What is the meaning of Employee Engagement?

 The Organization

-This measures how engaged people are with the company as a whole, and by extension, how they feel about senior management.
-This factor has to do with confidence in organizational leadership as well as trust, fairness, values, and respect - i.e. how people like to be treated, both at work and outside of work.
+This measures how engaged employees are with the company and how they feel about senior management.
+It reflects confidence in leadership, trust, fairness, values, and respect — how employees expect to be treated both at work and outside of it.

 Engagement with